 In the 20th century, war was the biggest driver of innovation in aerial photography.
-From aerial reconnaissance missions in WWI and WWII, to cold-war satellites, all the way through to the more recent conflicts in Afghanistan and Iraq.
-It is largely thanks to the increased affordability of drones that we have seen such incredible innovation in recent times, both inside and outside of the military.
+From aerial reconnaissance missions in WWI and WWII, to Cold War satellites, all the way through to the more recent conflicts in Afghanistan and Iraq.
+It is largely thanks to the increased affordability of drones that we have seen such incredible innovation in aerial photography in recent times, both inside and outside of the military.

 Aerial photography never fails to be striking - the dramatic nature of it will always turn heads.
-An aerial photograph can be a very effective tool in a marketing campaign and is often the cherry on the top of a professional photo gallery.
+An aerial photograph can be a very effective tool in a marketing campaign and is often the cherry that tops off a professional photo gallery.

 There are also many functional uses of aerial photography.
 Beyond the wartime spying mentioned above, modern-day drones are used as a safer and cheaper alternative to manned aircraft for a variety of different purposes, such as construction-site progress reporting, environmental surveys, mapping.

 Drones are used across the industry to inspect difficult/hazardous sites, i.e. construction, oil and gas refineries/pipelines.
-Not only are they significantly cheaper than a helicopter, but their small size and the fact they are unmanned also opens up the possibility of inspection photography that previously would have been too unsafe to attempt.
+Not only are they significantly cheaper than a helicopter, but their small size and the fact that they are unmanned allows for inspection photography that would have previously been too unsafe to attempt.

 This Event was the Great North Classic Car Show held at the Black horse in Stanley - hosted by the Aston Workshop with Tiff Needell as a celebrity presenter.

-As you can see from the video above that we shot for the amazing Crispies Estate located in Scotland, the aerial footage is perfect to set the scene in order to give context to the rest of the video and exhibit the scale of the show.
+As you can see from the video above that we shot for the amazing Crispies Estate located in Scotland, the aerial footage is a perfect way to set the scene, exhibit the scale of the show and give context to the rest of the video.

 If you are not willing to go through the extensive process of using a drone legally, it really is imperative that you find a reputable operator to help you with your aerial photography.
-With increasing regulation and hefty penalties for those who transgress, it really isn’t worth the risk to capture aerial footage without the proper licenses.
+With increasing regulation and hefty penalties for those who transgress, it really isn’t worth the risk of capturing aerial footage without the proper licenses.